 Library Aides (throughout the year) – Volunteers are needed to assist the librarian with shelving books and helping students in the library.

 Webmaster (throughout the year) – Volunteers with web design skills are needed to help maintain the Ainsworth PTA website.

-Staff Appreciation Week (first full week in May) – One week each spring, the PTA coordinates thanks for our teachers and staff to show our appreciation for their dedication and commitment to our students.
+Staff Appreciation Week – One week each spring, the PTA coordinates thanks for our teachers and staff to show our appreciation for their dedication and commitment to our students.
 Volunteers are needed to bring savory or sweet dishes for a luncheon planned mid-week.